-XRPD (XRD) is an important analytical technique for the characterization of small-molecule drugs, providing direct information about the state of an active pharmaceutical ingredient (API).
-XRPD (XRD) patterns form an essential aspect of patent applications for new polymorphic forms.
+XRPD is an important analytical technique for the characterization of small-molecule drugs, providing direct information about the state of an active pharmaceutical ingredient (API).
+XRPD patterns form an essential aspect of patent applications for new polymorphic forms.

 This analytical technique is employed at various stages of drug development: